thesupersonic16/DALTools/README.md

 ScriptDialogueEditor also features:
  - Loads/Saves scripts in memory so you won't need to keep rebuilding the .bin file and the .pck file manually
- - Most of the confusing/unnecessary code has been filtered out, only showing the information needed for most people.
+ - Most of the confusing/unnecessary code has been filtered out, only showing the information needed by most people.
- - Text Exporting and Importing (currently only .tsv and .po are supported)
+ - Text Exporting and Importing (currently only .tsv, .csv and .po are supported currently)
- - An experimental/buggy live preview
+ - Experimental Live Preview, Allows for message testing (Just edit the text while the feature is active)

 ![Screenshot of ScriptDialogueEditor][scriptdialogueeditor_screenshot_00]